 How are teams selected?

-If you are returning from the Spring your player will stay with the same team, unless…
+If your player is returning from the spring season, they will stay with the same team, unless…

 If you are new to the league, you will be assigned a team for the fall season.
 There is no draft for fall.

 What equipment will my child need?

 Players are encouraged to have a personal glove, helmet, and softball cleats.
 Players may additionally want a bat and equipment bag.
 As players outgrow their equipment they will often donate them to the league.
 We do have several used bats and gloves that are available.